manatlan/htag/docs/calling_an_event.md

 The `_onclick` parameter declares the callback on the "onclick" event of the button.
 When you click the button, htag will emit an "interaction" between the GUI/client_side and the back/serverside/your_python_code.
-The first, and only argument, is the instance of the object which has emitted the event.
+In the callback : the first, and only argument, is the instance of the object which has emitted the event.

 This kind of interaction is called "direct" : the callback is directly called during the interaction.